ch3rryblossom/aug-2021/README.md

 - Push to the branch: `git push origin my-feature-branch`
 - Submit a Pull Request

+### Developing
+- Make changes in templates
+- Use the `google-sheet-api.py` to fetch data from the sheet
+- Run `python3 main.py` to generate pages

 ## Contact Us

 - [Aditya Chincholi](mailto:aditya.chincholi@students.iiserpune.ac.in)